-1. PRINCIPAL LIMIT
+1. PRINCIPAL LIMITS

-The maximum awards to any one Principal will be a total of 1,500,000 in tax credits, including all set-asides (the ability under Section II(G)(4) to exceed this limit to completely fund a project request no longer applies).

-The Agency may further limit awards based on unforeseen circumstances.
+- (a) The maximum awards to any one Principal will be a total of \$1,5800,000 in tax credits, including all set-asides (the ability under Section II(G)(4) to exceed this limit to completely fund a project request no longer applies).
+New construction awards will be counted towards this limitation first (in score order, excluding mortgage subsidy), then rehabilitation awards. - (b) The Agency may further limit awards based on unforeseen circumstances.

-For purposes of the maximum allowed in this subsection (E)(1), the Agency may determine that a person or entity not included in an application is a Principal for the proposed project.
+(c) For purposes of the maximum allowed in this subsection (E)(1), the Agency may determine that a person or entity not included in an application is a Principal for the proposed project.
 Such determination would include consideration of relationships between the parties in previously awarded projects and other common interests.
 Standard fee for service contract relationships (such as accountants or attorneys) will not be considered.